 Rain or shine, dogs are always enthused about going for a walk.
 Why not please your dogs with a fundraising dog walk or run, get some exercise, and give back to your community?
 Dog Walks are fun peer-to-peer crowdfunding events for charity and are usually 5K or less in length.
 They are organized similarly to regular walkathons, though there are some extra considerations as well as fundraising opportunities that come into play.

 Dog walkathons are on the rise, as they are a fun and appealing way to gather your community for a nonprofit crowdfunding event.
 Dog Walks can be held by all types of nonprofit organizations.
 They are not relegated to animal shelters and services that love and support animals, yet such organizations are a clear fit for dog walk fundraising.

 Planning a dog walk follows many of the same steps of charity walk-a-thon planning.
 However, specific needs exist for accommodating both your human and canine friends.
-Let’s take a look at the steps to organizing a successful dog walk-a-thon.
+Let’s look at the steps to organizing a successful dog walk-a-thon.

 Logistics make for a large piece of the planning for any walk-a-thon; throwing animals in the mix only adds to this responsibility.
 One of the first and most essential steps in planning a dog walk-a-thon is to learn what permit or licensing needs exist from your local government.